 Colombia, Santander Department, San Vincente de Chucurri

-Since 2014, 189 ha have been reforested, and 116 ha have been secured through conservation agreements with private landowners.
-An additional 1899 ha of private nature reserves have been maintained for protection.
+Since 2014, the American Bird Conservancy (ABC) has reforested 189 hectares, and 116 ha have been secured through conservation agreements with private landowners in the Santander Department of Colombia.
+An additional 1,899 ha of private nature reserves have been maintained for protection.

-Over the entire history of the project 1160 hectares have been reforested, and 461 hectares have been secured through conservation agreements, and 1899 hectares protected through acquisition.
+Over the entire history of the project 1,160 hectares have been reforested, 461 hectares have been secured through conservation agreements, and 1,899 hectares protected through acquisition.
 518,290 trees have been planted as part of this project.

 Specific activities of the project include:

 - working with farmers and landowners to adopt bird-friendly agroforestry product production practices within the corridor;

 - using shade cacao or coffee production to create sustainable funding for the management and protection of the reserves and their buffer zones;

 - reforesting degraded land within reserves and on private lands surrounding the reserves;